 Figure 5.
-Predict valuable mutations with the EMP mutation probability map.
+Predict valuable mutations with the EMS mutation probability map.

-A) volcano plot of a suppressor screening experiment with 94 samples, orange arrows indicate genes those were experimentally confirmed B) volcano plot of a suppressor screening experiment with 438 samples, orange arrows are confirmed genes C) volcano plot of a Dumpy screening experiment with 256 samples.
+A) volcano plot of a suppressor screening experiment with 94 samples, orange arrows indicate genes that were experimentally confirmed.
+B) volcano plot of a suppressor screening experiment with 438 samples, orange arrows are confirmed genes.
+C) volcano plot of a Dumpy screening experiment with 256 samples.
 D) volcano plot of a suppressor screening experiment of hecd-1 with 6 samples.
-E) volcano plot of the MMP dataset comparing with the EMS probability map.
-Note that part of the data such as gene name cannot be shown because it has not been published yet.
+E) volcano plot of the MMP dataset compared with the EMS probability map.
+Note that part of the data such as some gene names cannot be shown because they have not been published yet.

-3.6 Permutation importance evaluation of each feature reveals the difference in the areas each feature takes effect.
+3.6 Permutation importance evaluation of each feature reveals the difference in the areas that each feature has an effect.